swup/swup/readme.md

 ```
 in case you've included swup from a dist folder.

 Add the `swup` id to the main element in HTML so it is replaced with the main element of the loaded page.
 Also, add the class that handles animations of our faded element - `a-fade`.
+**Note** that only the classes actually starting with "a-" are selected by default ("a-some-class another-class" ✔ - "another-class a-some-class" ✗).
 ```html
     <main id="swup">
         <div class="a-fade">